Email

 • a.
 Understand the importance of regular physical assessments of pets and demonstrate knowledge of how to perform one.

 • b.
-Understand how to perform basic pet first aid functions, such as bandaging a cut, inducing vomiting, initial treatment for heatstroke, rescue breathing and chest compressions
+Understand how to perform basic pet first aid functions, such as bandaging a cut, initial treatment for heatstroke, rescue breathing and chest compressions.

 2. Parasites and Sanitation

 • b.
-Demonstrate knowledge of how to sanitize pet stains and the best method to dispose of waste.
+Demonstrate knowledge of how to sanitize pet stains and the best methods to dispose of waste.

 • c.
-Recognize the importance of containing diseases and can follow steps to prevent their spread.
+Recognize the importance of containing diseases and understand how to take steps to prevent their spread.

 • a.
 Recognize health concerns unique to pet sitting and understand methods of prevention.